-Clashes also broke out during the day on the edges of Palestinian refugee camp Yarmuk, the Observatory's Rami Abdel Rahman told AFP.
+Clashes also broke out on the edges of Palestinian refugee camp Yarmuk, the Observatory's Rami Abdel Rahman told AFP.

 Residents of the camp said they feared a major onslaught as violence came closer to their neighbourhood, which has become a place of refuge for people fleeing nearby violence-stricken districts.